avamsykiran/ReactJS_2to4PM_10Jan22_24Jan22/README.md

             Event Handling
             ------------------------------------------------------------------

-                assign the memebr method to the html event attribute.
+                assign the member method to the html event attribute.

             Form Handling
             ------------------------------------------------------------------